 In accordance with the provisions of article 8 of the Board Regulations, the Chairman of the Board of directors will be elected out of the Board members with the favourable vote of at least nine (9) Board members, as established in the Company's Articles of Association, following a report from the Appointments and Remuneration Committee.
-The removal of the Chairman of the Board will require that the corresponding resolution
+The removal of the Chairman of the Board will require that the corresponding resolution be passed with the favourable vote of at least nine (9) members of the Board of Directors.

-Executive Committee

 C.1.22 State whether the Articles of Association or the Board regulations establish any age limit for directors:

-[] Yes

-[v] No

-[V] NO
+[ ] Yes ( ۱ /] No

-ldition to those esta Board regulations establish any limit on the term of office or blished by law for independent directors, that is different from
+C.1.23 State whether the Articles of Association or the Board regulations establish any limit on the term of office or other stricter requisites in addition to those established by law for independent directors, that is different from the term established by regulatory provisions:

-[] Yes
+[] Yes [ No

-[v] No

-[1]

-Board meetings through other delegations that a director m er directors, the ma nay hold, as well as v Board regulations establish specific rules for proxy voting at nner of doing so and, in particular, the maximum number of whether any restriction has been established regarding the eyond the restrictions imposed by legislation.
-If so, briefly
+C.1.24 State whether the Articles of Association or the Board regulations establish specific rules for proxy voting at Board meetings through other directors, the manner of doing so and, in particular, the maximum number of delegations that a director may hold, as well as whether any restriction has been established regarding the categories of directors who may be delegated, beyond the restrictions imposed by legislation.
+If so, briefly describe such rules.

-them to attend in person, they will grant represe as proxy with the pertinent instructions and noti- another non-executive director to represent the C.1.25 State the number of meeting entation in writing, on a fying the Chairman of t m. gs that the board of ke every effort to attend Board meetings and when it is impossible for special basis for each meeting, appointing another member of the Board he Board of Directors of this.
-Non-executive directors may only delegate directors has held during the year.
-In addition, specify the number of airman was not in attendance.
-Proxies granted with specific
+As established in article 16 of the Board Regulations, Directors shall make every effort to attend Board meetings and when it is impossible for them to attend in person, they will grant representation in writing, on a special basis for each meeting, appointing another member of the Board as proxy with the pertinent instructions and notifying the Chairman of the Board of Directors of this.
+Non-executive directors may only delegate another non-executive director to represent them.

-instructions shall be counted • airman was not in attenuance.
-Frozies granted with specific
+C.1.25 State the number of meetings that the board of directors has held during the year.
+In addition, specify the number of times the board has met, if any, at which the chairman was not in attendance.
+Proxies granted with specific instructions shall be counted as attendance.

-Number of meetings of the board 14
+Number of meetings of the board 11

-Number of board meetings at which
+Number of board meetings at which the Chairman was not in attendance 0

-the Chairman was not in attendance 0
+the chairman was not in attenuance 0

-State the number of meeting director was present or repre - ndependent director with the other directors, at which no executive
+State the number of meetings held by the lead independent director with the other directors, at which no executive director was present or represented:

-Number of meetings 0
+Number of meetings 1 ---------------------- --

-State the number of meeting gs held by the differ ent committees of the board during the year:
+State the number of meetings held by the different committees of the board during the year:

-Number of meetings of the

-Audit Committee 9

-Number of meetings of the Appointments

-and Remuneration Committee 8

-Number of meetings of the
+Number of meetings of the Audit Committee 6 Number of meetings of the Appointments and Remuneration Committee 8 Number of meetings of the Executive Committee 4